 The campaign seeks to empower individuals to make a positive difference in the lives of people living with dementia, their families and carers.
 It aims to encourage people to do what they can to make their journeys easier, often in simple ways.
 Perhaps the most common pledge is

 “I pledge to see the person and not the dementia.”

 This is an invaluable shift towards a more person-centred culture, which puts the focus back on the person at all times, recognising them as experts in their own lives and shifting the balance of power towards individuals.

-To date, the campaign has gathered 14,000 pledges to make a difference.
+To date, the campaign has gathered over 16,000 pledges to make a difference.
 The pledges are inspired by the Make a Difference campaign, and are collected in a variety of means.
-This includes in person at awareness talks, at events such as conferences, via email and online through the blog site and twitter account.
+This includes in person at awareness talks, at events such as conferences, via email and online through the blog, Facebook and Twitter account.
 Throughout the journey of the campaign, the project team have been keen to learn about what works, and what changes if any are needed for the pledges to be fulfilled.
 As a result, the team have recommended that the hosting organisation for a talk should keep the pledges and work alongside their colleagues to make a difference.
 This has been done in a variety of ways by different partners, some of which are outlined below.